accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### Android

 1. If it exists in the application, activate the replacement mechanism to display the application with a sufficient contrast ratio.
-1. Locate user interface components (links, buttons) with text embedded in a text environment (in a sentence, for example) identified solely by colour (without any other formatting that distinguishes them from the rest of the text in which they are embedded).
+1. Identify user interface components (links, buttons) with text embedded in a text environment (in a sentence, for example) identified solely by colour (without any other formatting that distinguishes them from the rest of the text in which they are embedded).
 1. Activate the **Colour Contrast Analyser** software on the computer and capture the colours of the surrounding text and the interactive component on the mobile device,
 	- either by [broadcasting the screen of the mobile device on the computer](methodologie.md#broadcast-the-screen-of-the-mobile-device);
 	- or by taking [screenshots](methodologie.md#take-screenshots) of the elements to be evaluated (and importing them onto the computer).